Moroccan Zaalouk Recipe (Eggplant Salad/Dip)

 Zaalouk with tahini on top and naan triangles on the plate.

-• Preserved lemon is a classic Moroccan ingredient with a concentrated sweet flavor.
+Preserved lemon is a classic Moroccan ingredient with a concentrated citrus flavor.
 Add 1 – 2 tablespoons per serving.
 I use the Mina brand.
 If you want to make it at home, try this recipe from Feasting at Home.
 But plan in advance, preserved lemon needs to rest for 2 – 3 weeks before you can use it.

 Hand dipping a naan triangle into zaalouk that has been topped with tahini.